michelle-miller/conversation/configure-workspace.md

     For more information about platform management roles, see [IAM access ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/iam/users_roles.html).
 (Service access roles are not leveraged by {{site.data.keyword.conversationshort}}.)
 1. Click **Invite users**.

+    If you are editing access for an existing user, click **Assign access**.

 When the people you invite next log in to {{site.data.keyword.cloud_notm}}, your account will be included in their list of accounts.
 If they select your account, they can see your service instance, and open and edit your workspace.